Home > > Cookies Policy

 2. About Cookies

-1. A cookie is a file containing an identifier (a string of letters and numbers) that is sent by a web server to a web browser and is stored by the browser.
-The identifier is then sent back to the server each time the browser requests a page from the server.
+1. A cookie is a small file containing an identifier (a string of letters and numbers) that is sent by a web server to a web browser and is stored by the browser.
+The identifier is sent back to the server each time the browser requests a page.

-3. Cookies do not typically contain any information that personally identifies a user, but personal information that we store about you may be linked to the information stored in and obtained from cookies.
+3. Cookies do not usually contain information that personally identifies a user, but personal data we hold may be linked to information stored in and obtained from cookies.

 3. Our Cookies